Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

     return 0;
 }
 ```
-## Solution with the Extended Euclidean Algorithm
+## Solution by Linear Diophantine Equation

 Now consider the case where a and m are not coprime (gcd(a,m)≠1).
 Then the solution will not exist (for example 2⋅x=1 (mod 4) has no solution).